chledowski/website/content/home/experience.md

         * Conducting research on deep contextualized language models
         * Improving semantic search of documents
-        * Implementing Deep Learning models that comprehend documents and answer questions about it
+        * Implementing deep learning models that comprehend documents and answer questions about it

   - title: Deep Learning Engineer
     company: diCELLa